 -George W. Bush: President of the United States, 2001-2009. http://www.presidency.ucsb.edu/ws/index.php?pid=65146

 -Bush had a stake in the election as his Administration had demanded them.
 However, soon after making the statement, Bush supported sanctions against the Hamas government.
-Apparently, democracy is the right to elect someone the US approves of—Venezuela, Iran, Gaza and others have learned this lesson.
+Apparently, democracy is the right to elect someone the US approves of—Venezuela, Iran, and other countries have also learned this lesson.

 21. Who was the head of the United Nations fact finding mission mandated to investigate the 2008-2009 military operations in Gaza?